 By choosing to share a direct quote, Oxford College can maximize the impact of its messaging and better appeal to prospects considering a similar career path.

-By now, you’ve likely heard about the positive impact video can have on your school’s digital marketing.
+By now, you’ve likely heard about the positive impact video can have on marketing for education.
 According to Wyzowl’s latest Video Marketing Survey results, video is part of an impressive list of statistics:

 - 92% of marketers view video as an “important part” of their marketing strategy